stac-utils/stac-api-validator/README.md

 can be used more than once to specify multiple conformance classes to validate.
 The `STAC API - Core` conformance class will always be validated, even if not specified.

-If `item-search`, `collections`, and/or `features` are specified, the `--collection` and `--geometry` parameters must also be specified.
-The `--collection` parameter specifies the name of a collection to use for some of the validations.
+If `item-search`, `collections`, and/or `features` are specified, the `--collection` parameter must also be set.
+It specifies the name of a collection to use for some of the validations.
+The `--geometry` parameter should also be set to perform intersection tests.
-The `--geometry` should specify an AOI over which there are between 100 and 20,000 results for the collection (more results means longer time to run).
+It should specify an AOI over which there are between 100 and 20,000 results for the collection (more results means longer time to run).

 ## Features